INFO-4602-5602/project-2-ncwit-team-6/README.md

     - compare institutions?
     - look at single class (i.e., stats years 2011-2015)

-# visualization (Additional):
+# visualization (Chris):

-For our additional visualization, I decided to keep it simple and display the ratio of students for each type of degree at all schools.
+For our additional visualization, I decided to keep it simple and display the ratio of Asian students for each type of degree at all schools.
 There are 3 plots actually, one showing the ratio of female students, one for male students, and one for total students.
+The specific metrics on display here reflect the asian student population.

+Design Process:

+The idea of these figures is to provide quick, intuitive insight into the Asian student populous.
+The viewer can easily see the distribution among each demographic in a convenient and familiar pie chart.
+Labels are turned off by default as a design choice so as to allow the user to peak their interest and mouse over for interactive information.
+The type of degree that each slice represents is provided by a mouseover event, and dissapears when you mouse away.
+The pie charts are a good way to view a static picture of this data.

+Thinking of ways to analyze this data interactively was my main focus in designing these visualizations.
+I spent more time engaging with the cleaning process, as I knew this would provide me the flexibility of generating answers to any questions I could come up with.
+I developed a scrubber script that took headers as arguments and that acted to sort the desired data into the three datasets for the female, male, and total student demographics.
+In experimenting with this, I generated some interesting pie charts that I ended up keeping for the final visualization.
+In the future, this would be a great backend to generate user-specified pie charts, with an interactive web client as the front end.
+I used Python to scrub the data and output it to the required CSVs, but I then used D3 and Javascript to generate the visualizations and display them on an HTML page.